ilovecode1/video.js-del-plugin/README.md

 # Update

-Does not work on Mobile Devices!
+It does work with v5+!

 #v1.4